AurbitCodes/RichString/README.md

  - **Formatting**

-   To apply formatting to the text, a colon `:` should be placed between the text and the formatting specifier within square brackets `[]`.
+   To apply formatting to the text, double colon `::` should be placed between the text and the formatting specifier within square brackets `[]`.
 The default formatting specifiers are as follows:

    Bold: `b`